.htaccess tips and tricks

 There's a good reason why you won't see .htaccess files on the web; almost every web server in the world is configured to ignore them, by default.
 Same goes for most operating systems.
 Mainly it's the dot "." at the start, you see?

-In both images, the operating system has been instructed to display invisible files. ugly, but necessary sometimes.
+In the image, the operating system has been instructed to display invisible files. ugly, but necessary sometimes.
 You will also need to instruct your ftp client to do the same.

 What are .htaccess files anyway?